neilabenlakhal/javascript-beginners-tutorial/README.md

 ### 03.03.05.
 JavaScript Code Blocks

 - JavaScript commands/statements/code can be grouped together in code blocks, `inside curly brackets {...}`
-- Grouped statements/lines form code blocks
-- The purpose of code blocks is to define statements to be executed together like a single JavaScript command
 - An often occurrence of a code block in JavaScript is a JavaScript `function`

 > **Syntax & Example**: `03.03.05.script.js`